theemadnes/acm-demo-journey/README.md

 ##### 01-config-sync

-Let's actually deploy the config sync, policy controller, and config connector bits first.
+Let's actually deploy the config sync and policy controller bits first.
 There is a sample `config-management.yaml` in `01-config-sync/sample-config-management`.
 Tweak the cluster name if you wish, and apply it:

 ```
 $ kubectl apply -f 01-config-sync/sample-config-management/config-management.yaml
 configmanagement.configmanagement.gke.io/config-management created
 ```

 A few things will happen after you apply that YAML.
-The pods for Config Sync, Policy Controller, and Config Connector will get deployed, and with Config Sync deployed, your cluster will now start watching the `policyDir` defined in `01-config-sync/sample-config-management/config-management.yaml`.
+The pods for Config Sync and Policy Controller will get deployed, and with Config Sync deployed, your cluster will now start watching the `policyDir` defined in `01-config-sync/sample-config-management/config-management.yaml`.
 If Config Sync is working properly, you'll have 3 additional namespaces (`foo`, `inherited-demo-01`, and `inherited-demo-01`):

 ```
 $ kubectl get ns